surya12badrinath/Node-JS-Style-Guidelines/README.md

 ### Object.freeze, Object.preventExtensions, Object.seal, with, eval

-Crazy shit that you will probably never need.
+you will probably never need.
 Stay away from it.

 ### Requires At Top